 Finding a Mentor

-In addition to searching the University's website, you can use the Wisconsin Discovery Portal to identify the right UW–Madison professor for your training needs.
-This portal provides easy access to information on more than 3,000 researchers at UW–Madison.
-You may search by keywords relating to your research interests or view an alphabetical list of researchers.
+In addition to searching the University's website, you can use the Research at UW–Madison database to identify the right UW–Madison professor for your training needs.
+This database provides easy access to information on the thousands of researchers at UW–Madison.
+You may search by keywords relating to your research interests, by researcher name or view an alphabetical list of researchers in a particular department, program or institute.

 Unless otherwise stated within a position listing, you should contact the professor directly and minimally provide a cover letter explaining your interests and a curriculum vitae (CV).
 There are no application forms to complete.